 the number of colleges, universities, and community organizations represented at the conference.

-TRIPODPhilly Writers Room Event at the Free Library of Philadelphia
+Writers Room TRIPOD Reading and Showcase at the Free Library of Philadelphia

 To join our community, you can register for our Community Writing listserv, a valuable resource and networking space for scholars, students, teachers, and community members.

 Members of the list are welcome to post questions, ideas, and announcements about pedagogy, research, publications, projects, and events regarding community writing and related fields.”